Key Differences in NCAA and NHL Rules

 Overtimes and tie games.
-Overtimes are five minutes, sudden death, played five-on-five (unless penalties carry over from regulation or are called during overtime).
+Regular-season overtimes are five minutes, sudden death, played 5-on-5 (unless penalties carry over from regulation or are called during overtime).
 Teams switch ends for overtime (guarding the same net as they did in the second period).

 NCAA games can end in ties, although conferences may elect to use alternate formats to award points in league standings after the initial five-minute OT.
-Those that have elected to do so use the following formats after the initial five-minute OT:
+Non-conference games tied after the initial five-minute OT will end as ties.

 Regular-season tournaments may use a shootout to break ties after the initial five-minute OT.

 Each team receives an additional timeout in overtime if it had already utilized its timeout in regulation.